PointerToNextPole/my-learning-note/Nuxt备忘录.md

 })
 ```

+> 👀 这个配置和 Vue CLI 中的 `css.loaderOptions` 有点类似，详见 [Vue CLI Doc - CSS 相关 # 向预处理器 Loader 传递选项](https://cli.vuejs.org/zh/guide/css.html#%E5%90%91%E9%A2%84%E5%A4%84%E7%90%86%E5%99%A8-loader-%E4%BC%A0%E9%80%92%E9%80%89%E9%A1%B9)

 #### Styling

 Learn how to style your Nuxt application.

+***

-Nuxt is highly flexible when it comes to styling.
+<font color=lightSeaGreen>Nuxt is highly flexible when it comes to styling</font>.
 Write your own styles, or reference local and external stylesheets.
 You can use CSS preprocessors, CSS frameworks, UI libraries and Nuxt modules to style your application.

 ##### Local Stylesheets

-If you're writing local stylesheets, the natural place to put them is the [`assets/` directory](https://nuxt.com/docs/guide/directory-structure/assets).
+<font color=dodgerBlue>If you're writing local stylesheets</font>, <font color=red>the natural place to put them is the [`assets/` directory](https://nuxt.com/docs/guide/directory-structure/assets)</font>.

 ###### Importing Within Components